Last night saw a variety of films and television series receive a boost as Hollywood came together to toast the 26th Screen Actors Guild Awards.

 AVENGERS: ENDGAME

-On the small-screen side of things, there was plenty to savour for The Crown and The Marvelous Mrs. Maisel as both series triumphed in the drama / comedy categories.
+On the television side of things, there was plenty to savour for Netflix’s The Crown and Prime Video’s The Marvelous Mrs. Maisel as both series triumphed in the drama and comedy categories.

-The third series of Netflix’s The Crown overcame stern competition from Big Little Lies and the final season of Game of Thrones to win Best Ensemble (Drama).
-However, stars Olivia Colman and Helena Bonham Carter missed out on the Best Actress (drama) gong which went to Jennifer Aniston for her performance as news anchor Alex Levy in Apple TV’s hit series The Morning Show.
+However, stars Olivia Colman and Helena Bonham Carter missed out on the Female Actor (Drama) gong, which went to Jennifer Aniston for her performance as news anchor Alex Levy in Apple TV’s hit media series The Morning Show.

 OUTSTANDING PERFORMANCE BY AN ENSEMBLE IN A DRAMA SERIES